dbr/garminsyncier/readme.md

 I was attempting to cycle from Adelaide to Perth, and wanted to upload the rides each day onto Strava...

-Leaving things quite late, I tried [CopyMySports.com](http://www.CopyMySports.com/) a few days before I left, but didn't trust it (mostly I didn't know how long it takes to spot new rides, and there was no logging when it last tried and so on)
+Leaving things quite late, I tried the now-defunct GarminSync a few days before I left, but didn't trust it (mostly I didn't know how long it takes to spot new rides, and there was no logging when it last tried and so on)

 ..so I wrote my own, simple and robust version if it in an evening.